SharonLab/RuBisCO-Annotation/README.md

 # RuBisCO Annotation
 Thie repository contains the files that were used to annotate the RuBisCO sequences for the RuBisCOlympics project.

+## Repository contents
+- **RuBisCO-annotation.ipynb**: code that was used to create the nwk file in the tree directory and the files in the for-tree and final directories.
+The process implemented is described in this README file.
+- **data**: files that were used for preliminary annotation of the sequences (see (1) below)
+- **final**: the result of the process (see "Process output" below)
+- **for-tree**: files generated for the tree construction (see (3) below)
+- **tree**: the constructed tree (see (4) below and code in RuBisCO-annotation.ipynb) and the annotations based on the tree.
+The tree was annotated in [iTOL](https://itol.embl.de/).
+- **versions**: software versions for software used in this project

 ## Process
 Analysis process consists of the following steps:

 ### 1. Sequence collection
-RuBisCO sequences were collected from the following sources:
+RuBisCO sequences were previously collected from the following sources:
-- NCBI's nr database, database was downloaded on December 2020 and searched as described in [Davidi et al., 2020](https://www.embopress.org/doi/full/10.15252/embj.2019104081).
+- NCBI's nr database.
+The database was downloaded on December 2020 and searched as described in [Davidi et al., 2020](https://www.embopress.org/doi/full/10.15252/embj.2019104081).
-- Local assemblies of the 244 samples from the Tara Ocean expedition
+- In-house assemblies of the 244 samples from the Tara Oceans expedition ([Sunagawa et al., 2015](https://www.science.org/doi/full/10.1126/science.1261359)).
-- Various assemblies downloaded from [ggkbase](https://ggkbase.berkeley.edu/), from [Wrighton et al., 2012](https://www.science.org/doi/abs/10.1126/science.1224041), [Brown et al., 2015](https://www.nature.com/articles/nature14486) and [Anantharaman et al., 2016](https://www.nature.com/articles/ncomms13219)
+- Various assemblies from [Wrighton et al., 2012](https://www.science.org/doi/abs/10.1126/science.1224041), [Brown et al., 2015](https://www.nature.com/articles/nature14486) and [Anantharaman et al., 2016](https://www.nature.com/articles/ncomms13219).
 - Sequences from [Tabita et al., 2008](https://royalsocietypublishing.org/doi/abs/10.1098/rstb.2008.0023)
 - Sequences from [Banda et al., 2020](https://www.nature.com/articles/s41477-020-00762-4)